awsdocs/amazon-aurora-user-guide/doc_source/mysql-ml.md

  When you call one of the built\-in Amazon Comprehend functions, you can control the batch size by specifying the optional `max_batch_size` parameter\. his parameter restricts the maximum number of `input_text` values processed in each batch\.
 By sending multiple items at once, it reduces the number of round trips between Aurora and Amazon Comprehend\.
 Limiting the batch size is useful in situations such as a query with a `LIMIT` clause\.
 By using a small value for `max_batch_size`, you can avoid invoking Amazon Comprehend more times than you have input texts\.

- The batch optimization for evaluating Aurora Machine Learning functions applies in the following cases:
+ The batch optimization for evaluating Aurora machine learning functions applies in the following cases:
 +  Function calls within the select list or the `WHERE` clause of `SELECT` statements\.
 There are some exceptions, as described following\.
 +  Function calls in the `VALUES` list of `INSERT` and `REPLACE` statements\.
 +  ML functions in `SET` values in `UPDATE` statements\.